learn-co-curriculum/phase-0-pac-3-what-is-a-test-lab/README.md

+# Testing with JavaScript Lab

+## Learning Goals

+* Running tests
+* Reading test results

-# Running Tests
+## Running Tests

-You understand how to read tests, now it's time to run the tests.
-We've made it fairly easy.
-In the same terminal that you used to write `node tests.js` or `node index.js` now, you just need to write `learn`.
+You understand how to read tests; now it's time to run the tests.

+If you haven't already, fork and clone this lesson into your local environment.
+Navigate into its directory in the terminal, then run `code .` to open the files in Visual Studio Code.
+(If you are using a different text editor, the command will be different.)
+Finally, run `npm install` to install the lab's dependencies.

+> What exactly do we mean by installing dependencies?
+Open the `package.json` file and scroll down to the bottom.
+You'll see a list of 'DevDependencies'.
+What's listed here are JavaScript _packages_: files or sets of files full of existing, reusable code.
+They are designed to be shared, allowing many developers to use the same code in their own projects.
+The packages you see listed in `package.json` make it possible to run the lab's tests.
+In order to use the packages, we have to install them; `npm install` does that for us.

+If you take a look at `index.js` and `index-test.js`, you should see the same code as in the previous lesson.
+The only difference is that the test code in `index-test.js` is no longer commented out.

+**Important**: You should never need to make changes to test files unless a lab's instructions specifically tell you to do so.

+To run the tests, run `npm test` in the terminal.
 That's it!
-No matter what the lab, our Learn command will figure out where you are and run the appropriate tests and give you results.

-Speaking of results... let's talk about how to read the results that tests give you.
+The next step is learning how to read the results that the tests give you.

 ## Reading Results of Tests

-If we run `learn` in our terminal right now, you'll get a bunch of failed tests.
-It will look something like this:

-**Output from running `learn` in Terminal**
+The first time you run `npm test`, you should see something that looks like
+this:

 ```bash
 > js-functions-lab@0.1.0 test /Users/mbenton/Desktop/curriculum-team/js-what-is-a-test-lab